leostera/caramel/README.md

 ## What is Caramel?

-Caramel is an **experimental project**, featuring primarily an Erlang backend to the OCaml compiler, that brings one of the most mature, expressive, and stable type-systems in the world to the BEAM.
+Caramel is an **experimental project**, featuring primarily an Erlang backend to the OCaml compiler, that brings one of the most mature and expressive type-systems in the world to the BEAM.

-In short, it lets you write OCaml and it will compile it to Erlang.
+In short, it lets you write some OCaml:

 ```ocaml
 (* math.ml *)
 let inc x = x + 1
 ```

+and it will compile it to Erlang.

 ```erlang
 % math.erl